Working Papers

 Invited presentations:

-Cornell Innovation, Entrepreneurship, and Technology Brownbag Workshop (Ithaca, Sep 2021)
+Cornell Innovation, Entrepreneurship, and Technology Brownbag Workshop (Ithaca, NY, Sep 2021)

 Cornell Strategy and Business Economics Workshop (Ithaca, Oct 2021)